 If you are a young or aspiring technology company, you may have visions of someday getting investors to help grow your business.
 This may be the perfect thing for your world-changing idea.
 But, before you take a single step into a meeting with an investor, make sure you understand their thinking.
 What are they hoping to get in return for their investment?
 Are they just as excited about your vision as you are?
 Or, do they see an opportunity to inflate your value early on so they can pounce on a quick profit?
 Learn about the type of investor who will get your dream to the finish line by watching our video.

-Question: I have had one experience with someone who wanted to buy my company before.
-I looked into it and it seemed to be a trend and it might just be certain types of venture capitalists or tech startup investors.
-They have an idea that either they’re going to kill the business or it’s going to grow.
-It’s overheated to a point to where if it doesn’t get that continual funding it will die very quickly and everybody walks away with nothing.
+David: I have had one experience with someone who wanted to buy my company before.
+I looked into it and it seemed to be a trend, and it might just be certain types of venture capitalists or tech startup investor, they have an idea that either they’re going to kill the business or it’s going to grow.
+They overheat it to a point where if it doesn’t get that continual funding it will die very quickly and everybody walks away with nothing.
 Or it’s going to be really successful.

-Niv: Venture capitalists guys coming in specifically?
+Niv (Peak Asset Management, Executive Director): Venture capitalist guys coming in specifically?

-Question: I got involved in a previous organization with merger activity type discussions.
+Questioner: I got involved in a previous organisation with merger activity type discussions.
 It didn’t go anywhere in the end.
-The greatest challenge was the organizations we were approaching had an over inflated sense of the value of their businesses.
-It was because they had a heart passion, they had built and grown it from the start.
-One guy had been operating the business for fourteen years.
-It was making a loss, it was in a downward decline.
-There were modest revenues but he wanted a ten times return on it.
+The greatest challenge was that the organisations we were approaching had an over-inflated sense of the value of their businesses.
+Primarily because they had that passion, they had built and grown it from the start.
+One guy for example who had been operating the business for fourteen years; it was making a loss, it was in a downward decline with modest revenues; but he wanted a ten times return on it.

-When you sit in the room with these types of companies and you’ve got the corporate advisors and management paying themselves silly money but also in the money or at the money options, you just have to say, it’s not for us.
+When you sit in the room with these types of companies and you’ve got the corporate advisors and management paying themselves silly money, but also in the money or at the money options, you just have to say, it’s not for us.

-Everyone’s interest needs to be a hundred percent aligned, especially management need more skin in the game.
-Toby Chandler of SeaFoam, not only does he have 50,000,000 shares but for him to buy another million shares at market on the first day of listing, that shows a positive signal .
+Everyone’s interest needs to be 100% aligned, and especially management need more skin in the game.
+Toby Chandler of SeaFoam, not only does he have 50 million shares, but for him to buy another million shares at market on the first day of listing, that shows a positive signal .
 That is when it is up 200%.
 That is what you want to see.

-Question: My experience in the space, because we acquired one other business and they approached us in a period of desperation.
+Ben (Alliance Software, Founder & CEO): My experience in that space, because we acquired one other business, is that they approached us in a period of desperation.
 It is when they’re well motivated, you see it all the time.

 Look at Alliance Software.
-In rough numbers we turn over $3,000,000, we’re running a 10% margin.
+In rough numbers we turn over $3 million, we’re running a 10% margin.
 I feel like it’s worth a lot more than $300,000.
 But services companies trade at about one to one and a half times their profit.
 It would be heartbreaking if that is all it was worth.
 For me to sell that and give up the ego, I’d probably have to be in a pretty desperate position.
 Otherwise I would never do it.